sunfounder/pidog/docs/source/python/py_b1_init.rst

             tail_init_angle=None)

-Pidog must be instantiated in one of several ways, as shown below.
+PiDog must be instantiated in one of several ways, as shown below.

 1. Following are the simplest steps of initialization.